 In general, Portland is great for those who want to enjoy street food, thrifting, lovely parks and a laid-back vibe.
 On the other hand, Seattle is a great choice for those after big-city energy, fantastic live music and artisan coffee.

 While both cities have a lot to offer visitors and are worth visiting in their own right, here’s a guide to help you decide on a Portland vs. Seattle vacation.

 The slogan, “Keep Portland Weird,” which you’ll find on countless signs and bumper stickers throughout the city, sums up its beloved offbeat character.
 Here, you may find Darth Vader playing bagpipes riding a unicycle in the city center, not far from a critically acclaimed farm-to-table restaurant.

 Portland is home to about 654,000 people, with several thousand more residing in its suburbs.
 While it’s still a bustling metropolis, by all means, it’s noticeably less hectic compared to Seattle, making it much easier to get around by car.
 That said, Portland is famous for its massive population of (often fervent) cyclists.

-If budget is a key factor in your decision between Portland or Seattle, Portland may be the place for you.
+If budget is a key factor in trying to figure out the difference between Portland and Seattle, Portland may be the place for you.
 Granted, it’s possible to live on a shoestring or spend crazy cash, just about anywhere.
 But PDX does tend to cost a bit less all-around than its northern counterpart.

 Even hostels are more expensive than you might expect (if you’re used to hostelling outside the U.S., anyway) in both cities.
-A dorm bed at the Hostelling International hostel in Portland, for instance, starts at about $42.
+A dorm bed at the Hostelling International hostel in Portland, for instance, starts at about $40 per night.

 Portland is also excellent for cheap eats, especially if you’re into street food (see below).
 And a night out likely won’t run you as much as it would in Seattle, either.